Homepage > Education and Learning > Schools > Find a School > School Search

 For pupils who may have significant or more complex needs or who fail to make expected levels of progress despite SEND support, the academy or parents may consider requesting an Educational Health Care plan (EHCP) that will be undertaken by the Local Authority.

 Staffing and resources are adapted to accommodate the needs of students.
 The notional SEND budget is used to ensure that students on the SEND register or those who are being monitored receive the support that they need.
 The budget is used to fund the cost of Teaching Assistants, interventions and the purchase of resources.
+Students with an EHCP receive support as specified in their individual plans.

 At St Patrick's Catholic Primary School we aim to support the needs of all students in our care.
 Students do not require a specific diagnosis or label to receive support in the form of reasonable adjustments.
-The SENCo and Deputy SENCo work with the students, their parents/guardians, teaching staff, support staff, caseworkers, pastoral team and external agents to develop support packages for individual students.
+The SENCo and Assistant SENCo work with the students, their parents/guardians, teaching staff, support staff, caseworkers, pastoral team and external agents to develop support packages for individual students.
 Assessments, observations, book scrutiny, classwork and homework as well as more formal standardised assessment support this process.
 Regular reviews, discussions and meetings take place to keep parents informed of progress.

 The notional SEND budget is used as well as additional top up funding allocated to students with EHCPs to purchase equipment and facilities such as reader pens, coloured reading rulers/overlays, mini whiteboards, laptops and software etc.

-assessments, observations, book scrutiny, classwork and homework, standardised tests, comparative school data, advice/reports from external agencies, the views of the student, the views of parents.
+Assessments, observations, book scrutiny, classwork and homework, standardised tests, comparative school data, advice/reports from external agencies, the views of the student, the views of parents.

-We will follow the graduated approach and the four-part cycle of review: assess, plan, do, review.
+We will follow the graduated approach and the four-part cycle of review: Assess, Plan, Do, Review.

 At St Patrick's, we encourage our parents to be involved in the education of their child.
 We have a regularly updated website, and a Values and Expectations system which provides rewards to recognise achievements with certificates to acknowledge high levels of achievement as well as sanctions to support inappropriate behaviours.
 Parents receive notification of the rewards and sanctions via text messages and certificates.

 We encourage parents to support our homework policy and to support organisation of books and equipment to help their child become an independent young person.
 We welcome parents to support us by encouraging your child to fully engage with their learning and any interventions offered by: helping your child to be organised for their day (including wearing the right uniform, bringing required equipment and books;) ensuring full attendance and excellent punctuality; checking that they have completed their home learning; attending parents’ evenings and review meetings.

 We will make our best endeavours to take your views, and those of your child, into account.

-Reading and talking about a text alongside you child has huge benefits and the literacy coordinator encourages wider reading in school and out of school with lists of suggested age-appropriate texts.
+Reading and talking about a text alongside you child has huge benefits and the English coordinator encourages wider reading in school and out of school with lists of suggested age-appropriate texts.
 Staff makes themselves available to offer more specific advice regarding the school curriculum and the welfare of your child.

 Pupil and parent voice are captured at regular intervals.